 Choosing the best time to post during the holidays can take a bit more effort, but it doesn’t have to be difficult.
 While you should aim to be present on high traffic days, you’ll want to consider post times.
-For example, a New Year’s Eve post should probably be shared in the morning instead of the evening when most people will be out and not necessarily checking Facebook.
+For example, a New Year’s Eve post should probably be shared in the morning instead of the evening when most people will be busy and not necessarily checking Facebook.

 To a degree, the day and time you post to social media will impact the engagement that your content receives.
 The best time to post has changed over the years and it may vary for your particular audience.
-For example, you may notice your audience social surfing later because they don’t have to wake up early for work or that visits increase during the week because their weekends are booked with events.
+For example, you may notice your audience social surfing later because they don’t have to wake up early for work or that visits increase during the week because their weekends are booked.

 If you’re using a social media management tool to automate your posts, set your own posting schedule or use the tool’s auto-scheduling feature.
 The key is to make sure you’re covered during all peak traffic times.

 Pro Tip: Once you feel comfortable automating your social media, dig into your analytics to see if or how your audience’s habits change over the holidays and adjust your scheduling accordingly.

 Step 3: Use Technology to Your Advantage